Calculating the Conjunction: No Computer? No Problem!

 “For since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and divinity,” Romans 1:20 (Restored Names Version)

-What a blessed time to live on this precious but fallen planet!
+What a blessed time to live in this precious but fallen world!
 Knowledge is increasing at unparalleled speed and the guidance of Yahushua’s Holy Spirit is refining and preparing all of His Father’s children who are anxiously awaiting His return!
 Every pillar of Truth will be restored.

 A total solar eclipse seen from Ellis Beach north of Cairns in far north Queensland, Nov.
 14, 2012.
 (AAP Image/Brian Cassey)

 WLC believes that the dawn for your location after UTC Conjunction is when New Moon Day begins for you.
 Again, Conjunction takes place at a specific time and it is the same moment for everyone on Earth.
 It is generally recorded in Coordinated Universal Time (UTC) or Greenwich Mean Time (GMT).
 You simply need to convert the time given in UTC to your local time.

 Example: Conjunction occurs on January 11, 2013 at 19:44 UTC.
 For Cairo, Egypt (UTC +2), Conjunction occurred on January 11 at 21:44 (9:44 PM) local time.
 This would mean that New Moon Day began on January 12 at 5:27 AM (Astronomical Dawn).

 For your convenience, WLC has published all future Conjunction times through 2023 in the article, “Future Lunar-Solar Conjunction Dates (2013-2023).”